aaron7/spotifybackup/README.md

 This application uses [go-oauth2webflow](https://github.com/aaron7/go-oauth2webflow) to authenticate with Spotify automatically through your system browser.

+All information about your saved tracks will be saved to `saved_tracks.json`.

 ### Instructions

 1. `export SPOTIFY_CLIENT_ID=...
 SPOTIFY_CLIENT_SECRET=...`
 2. `go build`
 3. `./spotifybackup`

 ### Todo